roccobarbi/GettingAndCleaningData-201408/README.md

 rm(trainX)
 rm(trainY)
 ```

-2. it imports the train files and merges them into one data frame;
+After that, it merges the test and train data frames into the larger UCIHARData data frame:
 ```
 # Merge the whole data
 print("Merging the data into one, larger data frame")